Tsukasane/Video-OnlineHMR/README.md

 3. Prepare data and models

     Register at [SMPLify](https://smplify.is.tue.mpg.de) and [SMPL](https://smpl.is.tue.mpg.de), whose usernames and passwords will be used by our script to download the SMPL models.
 TODO (yiwen) Run the following to fetch all models and checkpoints to `data/`.
-Thirdparty models include [MASt3r-SLAM checkpoints](https://github.com/rmurai0610/MASt3R-SLAM/tree/c3d0d5b67bf51d558d7640ff6032407f68041f92?tab=readme-ov-file#installation)
+Thirdparty models include [MASt3r-SLAM checkpoints](https://github.com/rmurai0610/MASt3R-SLAM/tree/c3d0d5b67bf51d558d7640ff6032407f68041f92?tab=readme-ov-file#installation), [HMR2.0b checkpoints]().
     ```Bash
     bash scripts/download_models.sh
     ```